|Oracle® Application Server for DRDA User's Guide

 This mode is supported with newer ARs, which supply the rdbnam as part of the ACCSEC.
 If the AR does not supply the rdbnam in the ACCSEC in this mode, it generates an error and an RDBAFLRM response is sent to the ACCSEC.

-Oracle Database Provider for DRDA supports the following security mechanisms:
+Oracle Application Server for DRDA supports the following security mechanisms:

 EUSRIDPWD – Encrypted User ID and Password Mechanism